Oral Cancer: Facts, Prevention, and Screening

 - Roof of the Mouth: Check the roof of the mouth as far back as possible and the tonsils as well – feeling and looking for lumps.

 Cancers of the head and neck are often categorized as either “oral cancer” or “throat cancer”, as these are the most common forms, however, others do exist.

 Types of “head and neck” cancers:

 - Oral Cavity: The lips, gums, cheek lining, the floor of the mouth, the roof of the mouth, and the front 2/3 of the tongue make up the oral cavity.

 - Pharynx (throat): A hollow tube roughly five inches in length, the pharynx goes between the nose and the esophagus, and is made up of three parts: the nasopharynx (upper), the oropharynx (middle), which includes the back of the mouth, the base of the tongue and tonsils, and the hypopharynx (lower).

 - Larynx: Commonly known as the voice box, this region contains the vocal cords and it also includes the epiglottis, which prevents food from entering the air passages.

-- Salivary Glands: These are located near the jawbone in the floor of the mouth.
+- Salivary Glands: These are located near the jawbone on the floor of the mouth.

 - Nasal Cavity and Paranasal Sinuses: The hollow space inside of the nose (nasal cavity) and the small hollow spaces in the bones surrounding the nose (paranasal sinuses).

 Any unusual signs in the mouth or throat that do not resolve on their own in two weeks warrant a call to Drs.
-Rodenburg, MacMenamin, Brown, Burns or Shearen.
-Please, don’t hesitate to call – early detection is the key to the cure with oral cancer.
+Rodenburg, MacMenamin, Brown, Burns, Shearen, Tyler or Capp.
+Please, don’t hesitate to call – early detection is the key to the cure for oral cancer.
 Woodbury Office Phone Number 651-233-2140

 The Oral Surgery Center